Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/pktstream_based_aie_kernel.md

 Note that `input_pktstream` is read as integer input.
 It needs to be `reinterpret_cast` to other types if needed.

-### Run AI Engine Simulator, HW Emulation, and HW flows
+### Run the AI Engine Simulator, HW Emulation, and HW Flows

 Run the AI Engine simulator with the following make command.

     make aiesim